gravitationalwave01/breakout/README.md

 # Breakout

-This is an implementation of Breakout via (MDN's JS tutorial)[https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript].
+This is an implementation of Breakout via [MDN's JS tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript).

+## Playing the game

+You can play the current version of the game [online](http://34.67.21.224:5000/)

 ## Running the game locally
 To the run the game locally, you must have Python 3 installed.
 If you have Python3 installed, follow these steps: